actualham/github-101/README.md

 # github-101

-GitHub 101: An Introduction to GitHub
+GitHub 101: An Introduction to GitHub for Me

 http://audreywatters.github.io/github-101